-- 1. Carryout field investigations such as measurement of noise, illuminatiuon and humidity - 2.
-Identify and advise the type of extinguisher required for different fires - 3.
+- 1. Carryout field investigations such as measurement of noise. - 2.
+Carryout field investigation of illumination. - 3.
+Carryout field investigation of humidity. - 4.
+Identify and advise the type of extinguisher required for different fires - 5.
 Advise the workers on the usage and importance of PPE.